XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 ## Current Transaction Cost ##

-The current transaction cost required by the network for a standard transaction is typically **0.01 XRP** (10,000 drops), after load scaling.
+The current minimum transaction cost required by the network for a standard transaction is **0.00001 XRP** (10 drops).
 It sometimes increases due to higher than usual load.

 You can also [query `rippled` for the current transaction cost](#querying-the-transaction-cost).